The Dark Past

 The Dark Past is a 1948 American film noir psychological thriller film starring William Holden, Nina Foch, and Lee J. Cobb.
 Directed by Rudolph Maté, the Columbia Pictures release is a remake of Blind Alley (1939), also released by Columbia, and based on a play by American dramatist James Warwick.

 Plot

-Police psychiatrist Dr. Andrew Collins (Lee J. Cobb) tells a detective that he believes that he can help to turn a young suspect away from crime.
+Police psychiatrist Dr. Andrew Collins tells a detective that he believes that he can help to turn a young suspect away from crime.
 Through an extended flashback he illustrates his claim with the story of how he came to work for the police.